gilbertgonz/AALaM_FIU/README.md

 realsense-ros (acquire from source)  // driver for the Intel RealSense Depth Camera

 roboclaw (acquire from source)  // driver for the roboclaw motor controller

+The launch file for these packages is:

+roslaunch yolocamm asphalt_cam_diff.launch

+However, the YOLO program is needed to be run seperate because it does not work in the launch file for some reason:

+rosrun yolocamm rosified_stop_detect.py